mcseiu05/mcseiu05/README.md

 ### Junior Software Engineer | Textile-based ERP Development Project
-### Yunusco T&A, Dhaka | Apr 2015 - Dec 2015
+### Yunusco T&A, Narayanganj | Apr 2015 - Dec 2015

 Before joining the large-scale ERP development project, I worked as a **Junior Software Engineer** on a **textile-based ERP system**.
 In this role, I assisted in the development and customization of core ERP modules with a focus on textile industry-specific processes.
 My responsibilities included implementing basic business logic, customizing user interfaces, and creating reports using technologies such as **ASP.NET Web Forms**, **MS SQL Server**, and **Crystal Reports**.

 ### Key Responsibilities:
+- Created and maintained **Crystal Reports** for tracking inventory levels, production schedules, and order status, providing real-time insights to management.
 - Assisted in developing modules related to inventory management, order processing, and production planning for the textile industry.
-- Collaborated with senior developers to write efficient **SQL queries** and **stored procedures** for data retrieval and reporting.
-- Created and maintained **Crystal Reports** for tracking inventory levels, production schedules, and order status, providing real-time insights to management.

 ### Technologies Used:
 - **ASP.NET Web Forms**, **MS SQL Server**, **AJAX**, **JavaScript** **Crystal Reports**